Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionAssets.md

 The input system creates an Action Asset when you set up the [default project-wide actions](ProjectWideActions.md), but you can also create new Action Assets directly in the Project window.

-For most common scenarios, you do not need to use more than one Input Action Asset.
-It is usually simpler to configure your project-wide action definition in the Project Settings window.
+> __Note:__ For most common scenarios, you do not need to use more than one Input Action Asset.
+It is usually simpler to create and configure one action asset as project-wide actions in the Project Settings window.

-## Creating Input Action Assets
+### Creating Input Action Assets

-To create an Asset that contains [Input Actions](Actions.md) in Unity, right-click in the __Project__ window or go to __Assets > Create > Input Actions__ from Unity's main menu.
+To create an Action Asset, right-click in the __Project__ window or go to __Assets > Create > Input Actions__ from Unity's main menu.

-## Editing Input Action Assets
+### Editing Input Action Assets

-To bring up the Action editor, double-click an `.inputactions` Asset in the Project Browser, or select the __Edit Asset__ button in the Inspector for that Asset.
-You can have more than one editor window open at the same time, but not for the same Asset.
+To edit the actions defined in an Action Asset, you can open it in the [Actions Editor window](ActionsEditor.md)..
+To do this, Double-click an Action Asset in the Project Browser, or select the __Edit Asset__ button in the Inspector for that Asset.
+You can have more than one Actions Editor window open at the same time, but not for the same Asset.

-The Actions Editor which opens is identical to the [Actions Editor in the Project Settings window](ActionsEditor.md).
+The Actions Editor window which opens is identical to the Actions Editor displayed in the Input section of the Project Settings window.

 ## Using Input Action Assets

-## Type-safe C# API Generation
+### Type-safe C# API Generation

 Input Action Assets allow you to **generate a C# class** from your action definitions, which allow you to refer to your actions in a type-safe manner from code.
 This means you can avoid looking up your actions by string.